p4lang/behavioral-model/docs/simple_switch.md

     // egress processing.
     Drop packet.
 } else if (recirculate was called) {
-    // This condition will be true if your code called the recirculate
+    // This condition will be true if your code called the
+    // `recirculate_preserving_field_list` extern function from a
+    // P4_16 program, or the `recirculate` primitive action from a
-    // primitive action during egress processing.
+    // P4_14 program, during egress processing.
     Start processing the packet over again.
 That is, take the packet as constructed by the deparser, with any modifications made to the packet during both ingress and egress processing, and give that packet as input to the parser.
-Preserve the final egress values of any fields specified in the field list given as an argument to the last recirculate primitive action called, except assign instance_type a value of PKT_INSTANCE_TYPE_RECIRC.
+Preserve the final egress values of any fields whose field list id is given as an argument to the last recirculate primitive action called.
+The instance_type of the recirculated packet will be PKT_INSTANCE_TYPE_RECIRC.
 } else {
     Send the packet to the port in egress_port.
 Since egress_port is read only during egress processing, note that its value must have